aryamanshrivastava/WeatherWhisk/README.md

 ## Features

 - **Location-Based Weather**: Automatically detects the user's city and fetches current weather details.
-- **Lottie Animations**: Displays captivating animations matching the current weather condition - be it sunny, rainy, or cloudy.
+- **Real-Time Updates**: Weather data is updated every 10 minutes to ensure the user is always up-to-date.
 - **Sleek Design**: Dark-themed UI to ensure the weather details stand out and the animations shine.
+- **Animations**: Beautiful animations to match the current weather condition.
+- **Responsive**: Works seamlessly on both Android and iOS devices.
 - **Error Handling**: Robust error handling mechanisms to gracefully handle unexpected issues.